- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 - Hours vary.
 Check their Facebook page.

-Onyx Tonics is a newer addition to the list of coffee shops in Burlington VT, having opened in 2016.
+Onyx Tonics joined the roster of coffee shops in Burlington VT back in 2016.
 This coffee shop strives to be a little different than your usual spot as they feature a constantly rotating menu.
 Every week, new coffees are offered, reflecting the changing seasons and a desire to celebrate the variety of roasts.
 This means every visit you could try something new!

-Creatures of habit, we had maple lattes, but damn, were they good!
+A creature of habit, I always had a maple latte, but damn, are they good!
 Extremely well balanced and of course, bedecked with professional latte art.

-The staff was especially nice at Onyx Tonics—an extra special touch as today’s hipster barista can often be a bit aloof.
-They were smiling and friendly here and we enjoyed working for a few hours in the cute, quirky shop.
+The staff is especially nice at Onyx Tonics—an extra special touch as today’s hipster barista can often be a bit aloof.
+They were smiling and friendly here and I enjoyed working for a few hours in the cute, quirky shop.
 There weren’t too many people around either, so it didn’t feel overly crowded.

 Onyx Tonics has some awesome pop art style pieces on the wall, where you’ll see some familiar faces!
 There’s beloved Vermont Senator Bernie Sanders, Nicholas Cage, Game of Thrones‘ Peter Dinklage, “The Dude,” Jared Leto, and even Barb from Stranger Things!

 Another contender for one of the best coffee shops in Burlington VT is the iconic Speeder & Earl’s.
 This family-owned small batch roastery has been bringing tasty beans to the region for more than 20 years.